Global-Health-Labs/DROP/docs/NAAT/NAAT Example Efforts.md

 ### Results and Conclusions

-The additive screening was highly informative to understand what factors impacted time to amplification, the presence of off target amplification, and the tolerance to stability agents that may be required for lyophilization.
+The additive screening approach provided valuable insights into factors that influence time to amplification, off-target amplification, and tolerance to stability agents—particularly those relevant for lyophilization.

 ![Additive Screening Results](./images/RoboNAAT%20Additive%20Screening.png) <br>
 <small>Figure 5.
 Snapshot of the data generated from the Additive Screening to identify optimized conditions for the SARS-CoV-2 LAMP assay. </small>